 Andrea Hsu, NPR

-Ian Kelly prepares backstage for his one-man play about Careme, Cooking for Kings.
+Ian Kelly prepares backstage for his one-man play about Careme,

 Whisk back in culinary time from Nigella Lawson, through Julia Child, past Auguste Escoffier, and give a deep tip of the chef's toque to Antonin Careme — a man who's billed as the first celebrity chef.